 This updated business case has used the Transform model to generalise the findings of the project to all of GB.
 Transform models clustering effects significantly better than the original cost benefit assessment model.
 Therefore, as well as calculating the benefits from 2020 - 2050, benefits gained from 2015 - 2020 have also been assessed and have been used to calculate benefits within ED1.
-Also, in addition to assessing the overall impact of the programme, when all the technologies are implemented simultaneously, the project cost benefit assessment22 also identified the economic cost benefit of each individual smart technology installed in the CLNR trials.
+Also, in addition to assessing the overall impact of the programme, when all the technologies are implemented simultaneously, the cost benefit assessment report20 also identified the economic cost benefit of each individual smart technology installed in the CLNR trials.

 Whilst summary details of the cost benefit analysis is given here, this report is not intended to be a detailed discussion of the benefits of the smart technologies tested.
-For in depth discussion of the performance of these technologies and implications for the costs and benefits thereof, reference should be made to the CLNR-L144: Cost Benefit Assessment Report, the CLNR-L248: Optimal Solutions Report and the VEEEG reports produced by Newcastle University.
+For in depth discussion of the performance of these technologies and implications for the costs and benefits thereof, reference should be made to the cost benefit assessment report (CLNR-L144), the CLNR-L248: Optimal Solutions for Smarter Distribution Businesses Report and the "CLNR Trial Analysis" reports produced by Newcastle University.

-The network capital cost benefits and the net carbon savings have been assessed assuming future scenarios for electricity use as laid down by DECC to satisfy the 4th Carbon Budget.
+The network capital cost benefits, the net carbon savings and the generation capital cost savings have been assessed assuming future scenarios for electricity use as laid down by DECC to satisfy the 4^{th} Carbon Budget.

-1.1 The TransformTM Model
+1.1 The Transform[TM] Model

 The Transform Model was developed by EA Technology with inputs from a number of project partners and with the full engagement of all British DNOs.
-It is now licensed to the DNOs, Ofgem, DECC and National Grid and is being used as part of all DNOs' business plans for the next regulatory period (RIIO-ED1).
-The model uses DECCs fourth Carbon Budget scenarios to look at the potential costs associated with the proliferation of new low carbon technologies such as EVs, PV and Heat Pumps.
+It is now licensed to the DNOs, Ofgem, DECC and National Grid and was used as part of all DNOs' business plans for the next regulatory period (RIIO-ED1).
+The model uses DECC's fourth Carbon Budget scenarios to look at the potential costs associated with the proliferation of new low carbon technologies such as EVs, PV and Heat Pumps.